Key Events Webhook

 }

-You can also get the last 30 days of Key Events on a Lock using the Get Key events on a Lock endpoint.
+You can also get the last 30 days of Access Events on a Lock using the Get Access Log endpoint.

-With this data you can create a comprehensive logging system to track events, the different Locks of a Lock Holder, an access control system, or automations, like switching the corridor lights on, or even calling an elevator whenever the main entrance is opened (would require an integration with another system).
+With this data you can create a comprehensive logging system to track events, the different Locks of a Project, an access control system, or automations, like switching the corridor lights on, or even calling an elevator whenever the main entrance is opened (would require an integration with another system).

-The available Key Event actions are as follows:
+The available Access Event actions are as follows:

 actiondescription